You Must Be Born Again – Yes You.

 By Carlton Foster – October 2020

 What about you and me?
-We are Christians; we also believed in the God of creation just like the religious leaders do.
+We are Christians; we also believe in the God of creation just like the religious leaders of the olden days did.
 Does the physical act of baptism verify that “I am born again”?
 Jesus said, “I assure you, no one can enter the Kingdom of God without being born of water and the Spirit (John 3:5).”
-Paul also gave an example of this kind of birth when he said, “But you are now being persecuted by those who want you to keep the law, just as Ishmael, the child born by human effort, persecuted Isaac, the child born by the power of the Spirit (Galatians 4:29)”.
-Abraham’s human effort purposefully gave birth to Ishmael thinking that he was accomplishing God’s will, but Isaac was born and is named the promised-child who is the true child who will accomplish God’s will.
+Paul also gave an example of this kind of birth when he said, “But you are now being persecuted by those who want you to keep the law, just as Ishmael, the child born by human effort, persecuted Isaac, the child born by the power of the Spirit (Galatians 4:29).”
+Abraham’s human effort purposefully gave birth to Ishmael thinking that he was accomplishing God’s will, but Isaac was born and is named the promised child who is the true child who will accomplish God’s will.
 Are we also accomplishing God’s will?
-We may be born of the water when we were baptized, but are we also are born of the Spirit of God?
+We may be born of the water when we were baptized, but are we also born of God’s Spirit?

 I like Paul’s advice when he said, “I say, let the Holy Spirit guide your lives.
 Then you won’t be doing what your sinful nature craves.
-The sinful nature wants to do evil, which is just the opposite of what the Spirit wants.
-And the Spirit gives us desires that are the opposite of what the sinful nature desires.
-These two forces are constantly fighting each other, so you are not free to carry out your good intentions (Galatians 5:16-18).”
+The sinful nature wants to do evil, which is the opposite of what the Spirit wants.
+And the Spirit gives us desires that are the opposite of what sinful nature desires.
+These two forces constantly fighting each other, so you are not free to carry out your good intentions (Galatians 5:16-18).”
 Paul list some actions that show the Christians who are not yet born of the Spirit, and these are sexual immorality, impurity, lustful pleasures, hostility, quarreling, envy, outbursts of anger, selfish ambition, and other sins like these.
 He also emphasized that any Christian living that sort of life with any of those sins will not inherit the Kingdom of God (Galatians 5:19-21).

-In summary, if you are a Christian, your thoughts and actions will testify if you are born of the Spirit or not!
+To summarize: if you are a Christian, your thoughts and actions will testify if you are born of the Spirit or not!
 You will not enter the Kingdom of God if you are NOT born of the Spirit.
-To be born of the Spirit, our lives must show love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
-We must show these actions not only to those who are our favorites, but we must also show them to those people we don’t like.
+Our lives must show love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control to be born of the Spirit.
+We must show these actions not only to those who are our favorites, but we must also show these actions to those people we don’t like.